chowdharysiddarth/PHP-Test-Xerox/README.md

 path_to_php_compiler init.php username password path_to_repository contributor-name

-IMPORTANT : Pass the parameters in the order specified
+IMPORTANT : Pass the parameters (4) in the order specified.

 first parameter is the user name second parameter is password